Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a junior undergraduate student at the University of Chicago studying Mathematics and Computer Science.
 Currently, I am working with Prof. Junchen Jiang on video analytics and networked systems.
-I mainly focus on: <br />
+My research interests lie broadly in systems and networking.
+Some of my recent work focuses on <br />
 - System Support for DNN-based Video Analytics
 - System Support for Efficient Video Compression
 - Customized Video Codec Design